-- 7.4.1 With the exception of Planned Unit Development and Cluster Subdivisions, the size, width, depth, shape, orientation and yards of lots shall not be less than specified in the Zoning Regulations for the district within which the lots are located and shall be appropriate for the type of development, the use contemplated and future utilities. - 7.4.2 The relation of the depth of any single family lot to its width at the building restriction line, generally should not be greater than three (3) to one (1), and only one (1) principal building shall be permitted on any such lot.
-Flag, or pipe-stem, or panhandle lots are permitted, except however, not more than two (2) such lots may have adjoining driveway entrances to a public right-of-way.
-In addition, any subdivided lot greater than five (5) acres in size may be required to provide a fifty (50) foot width panhandle, otherwise the minimum size shall be twenty-five (25) feet. - 7.4.3 Side lot lines shall be at right angles or radial to street lines, unless a variation from this rule will give a better street or lot plan as determined by the Planning Department. - 7.4.4 Lots which abut two (2) streets, other than corner lots, will be permitted only when necessary to avoid fronting lots on non-access streets and highways or where their use will produce advantages in meeting special situations in relation to topography, good site planning, and proper land use. - 7.4.5 Lots should not derive direct access from freeways, expressways, major arterial or minor arterial highways or streets. - 7.4.6 Minimum lot areas and widths shall comply with the applicable sections of the Zoning Regulations of Cecil County.
+- 7.4.1 With the exception of Planned Unit Developments and cluster subdivisions, the size, width, depth, shape, orientation, and yards of lots shall not be less than specified in the Zoning Ordinance for the district within which the lots are located and shall be appropriate for the type of development, the use contemplated, and future utilities. - 7.4.2 The relation of the depth of any single family lot to its width at the building restriction line, generally shall not be greater than three to one, and only one principal building shall be permitted on any such lot.
+Flag, pipe-stem, or panhandle lots are permitted, but no more than two such lots may have adjoining driveway entrances to a public right-of-way.
+In addition, any subdivided lot greater than five (5) acres in size may be required to provide a fifty (50) foot wide panhandle, otherwise the minimum size shall be twenty-five (25) feet. - Side lot lines shall be at right angles or radial to street lines, unless a variation from this rule will lead to a better subdivision design as determined by the Office of Planning & Zoning and/or Planning Commission.

+- 7.4.4 Lots which abut two streets, other than corner lots, will be permitted only when necessary to avoid fronting lots on non-access streets and highways or where their use will produce advantages in meeting special situations in relation to topography, good site planning, and proper land use. - 7.4.5 Lots should not derive direct access from freeways, expressways, major arteria, or minor arterial highways or streets. - 7.4.6 Minimum lot areas and widths shall comply with the applicable sections of the Zoning Ordinance of Cecil County.